OHI-Science/ohimanual/3_conduct_manual/frequently_asked_questions.md

 A: OHI is gaining recognition from world governance organizations, NGOs, and local governments.
 There is only limited amount of funds for conservation.
 If we work together, we can reach maximum return on investment.
 We partner with UCSB, who is on the scientific frontier.
 They innovate science and technology, develop toolbox, fill data gap, and provide technical support for local OHI assessments.
 Conservation International focuses on external partnerships.
 CI is always looking at multilateral agreements.
 Some of our active partnerships include:

-- The United Nation.
+- The United Nations.
 Many countries follow UN leads.
 - World Bank and The Nature Conservancy, who has good research on economics, and is interested in incorporating OHI in their monitoring systems that are already in place.
 - World Wildlife Fund, who is interested in using OHI in all of their 14 global sites.
 - Clinton Climate Initiative.